Chaussée de Waterloo: History

 Since the end of the 19th century, the Chaussée de Waterloo has been one of the main commercial arteries to and from Brussels and has therefore played a crucial role in the development of the districts it crosses.
 The straight part of the street was developed from the mid-1870s.
 From 1890, the constructions rose at an increasingly rapid rate, so by the 1910s, the road was almost entirely built.

-Until the beginning of the 20th century, the Chaussée de Waterloo included a bridge (Hoge Brugge), at the level of Ma Campagne in Saint-Gilles, which spanned a sunken road leading to Saint-Job (today's Avenue Brugmann/Brugmannlaan).
-During the construction of the Berkendael district, which began around 1875, the irregular relief of the land was levelled, making the bridge superfluous.
+Until the beginning of the 20th century, the Chaussée de Waterloo included a bridge (Hoge Brugge), at the level of Ma Campagne in Saint-Gilles, which spanned a sunken road leading to Saint-Job/Sint-Job (today's Avenue Brugmann/Brugmannlaan).
+During the construction of the Berkendael/Berkendaal district, which began around 1875, the irregular relief of the land was levelled, making the bridge superfluous.
 Consequently, the old Hoge Brugge way also disappeared, although its name persists in the present Avenue du Haut-Pont/Hoge-Bruggelaan.

 From the beginning of the 20th century, the road was a prosperous place of commerce.
 The creation of the link between Brussels-South railway station and Uccle, first by horse-drawn tramway (1871–1879) then, from 1896, by an electric tram line, undoubtedly contributed to this development.
 The last major building campaigns took place during the 1930s.
 In the evening of 3 September 1944, tanks of the British Guards Armoured Division appeared after a forced advance on the Chaussée de Waterloo.
 They met hardly any resistance and liberated Brussels that same day.

 Nowadays, the Chaussée de Waterloo is used daily by many commuters living outside Brussels who come to work in the Belgian capital.
 It is thus one of the region's main arteries, and helps to smooth traffic at its southern end.
-Houses intended solely for housing are rare; most of them also fulfil a commercial function.
-In order to adapt to fashions, store fronts underwent many transformations.
+Houses intended solely for residential use are rare; most of them also fulfil a commercial function.
+In order to adapt to fashions, store fronts have undergone many transformations.
 Apart from commercial activities, the street is also lined with of a few industries, as well as offices.